tailcallhq/tailcallhq.github.io/docs/guides/watch-mode.md

 Running a server in watch mode offers several key benefits:

 - `Real-time Feedback` : Watch mode ensures that your server stays up-to-date with your code changes.
 It immediately reflects those changes, providing you with real-time feedback during development.
-- `Efficency` : Manually restarting the server each time you modify code can be tedious and time-consuming.
+- `Efficiency` : Manually restarting the server each time you modify code can be tedious and time-consuming.
 Watch mode automates this process, making development more efficient.
 - `Debugging` : It helps you quickly identify and fix issues as they arise, reducing the debugging time.
 When your server automatically restarts upon code changes, you catch errors sooner.

 ## Using `entr`